-The red grape variety comes from France; synonyms are Pinot Liébaut and Plant Liébault.
-It is a clone mutant of Pinot Noir.
-Although the DNA profile is identical, there are small morphological differences.
+The red grape variety originates from France; synonyms are Pinot Liébaut and Plant Liébault.
+It is a clonal mutant of Pinot Noir.
+The DNA profile is identical, but there are small morphological differences.
 It belongs to the group of Pinot varieties.
-According to the ampelographer Pierre Galet (1921-2019), it was discovered in 1810 by the name-giving A. Liébault in Gevrey in Burgundy and selected by Eugène Liébault (descendants are now in possession of the Domaine Tortochot in Gevrey-Chambertin).
-The vine produces higher yields than Pinot Noir, but tends to trickle.
-The other characteristics are essentially identical, and the quality of the wine is the same.
-The variety is approved in almost all appellations in Burgundy.
-However, it is not specifically mentioned in the statistics (Kym Anderson).
+According to the ampelographer Pierre Galet (1921-2019), it was discovered in 1810 by the eponymous A. Liébault in Gevrey in Burgundy and selected by Eugène Liébault (descendants are now owned by Domaine Tortochot in Gevrey-Chambertin).
+The vine produces higher yields than Pinot Noir, but is more prone to trickling.
+The other characteristics are essentially identical, and there is no difference in the quality of the wine.
+In Burgundy, the variety is permitted in almost all appellations.
+However, it is not recorded separately in the statistics; in 2016, no stocks were reported under this name (Kym Anderson).

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl